 Naan bread pizza with roasted cauliflower

-- 1 tsp mild or hot curry powder
+- 1 teaspoon mild or hot curry powder

-- 2 tbsp olive oil (plus extra for drizzling)
+- 2 tablespoon olive oil (plus extra for drizzling)

 - ½ medium cauliflower (cut into floretts)